-APPENDIX 2: RONGOTAI COLLEGE ANNUAL PLAN 2024
+APPENDIX 2: RONGOTAI COLLEGE ANNUAL PLAN 2025

-Strategic Goal Strategic Priorities Annual Actions Tutukitanga Achievement and Excellence Providing a teaching and learning culture, underpinned by high expectations, which encourages and supports students to achieve their potential and celebrate excellence.
-Continuing to provide an environment in which ākonga are challenged to achieve their potential in appropriate qualifications or pathways Develop a school-wide approach to Junior Literacy and Numeracy in preparation for success in the Literacy and Numeracy NCEA Co-requisites.
-Work with curriculum leaders to integrate school-wide literacy and numeracy strategies and activities in lessons and unit plans.
-Prioritise work on embedding NCEA Level 1 changes.
-Identify students at risk of not achieving their potential by utilising EdPotential.
-Mentors (including Māori and Pasifika Mentor) to identify and support students.
-Providing Study Skills workshops.
-Continue to develop the gifted and talented programme, including NZ Scholarship (led by Kāhui Ako With-in School Lead).
-2. Enhancing the PLD culture of the school to support teacher growth and the development of their teaching practice, to ensure teaching and learning excellence continues to evolve.
-Continue to promote and celebrate achievement and excellence in co-curricular activities.
-Delivering a relevant staff PLD programme that builds on and extends our understanding of: Literacy strategies (led by Kāhui Ako With-in School Lead).
+Strategic Goal Strategic Priorities Annual Actions Tutukitanga Achievement and Excellence Continuing to provide an environment in which ākonga are challenged to achieve their potential in appropriate qualifications or pathways Continue to develop a school-wide approach to Junior Literacy and Numeracy in preparation for success in the Literacy and Numeracy NCEA Co-requisites.
+Continue collaborating with curriculum leaders to integrate school-wide literacy and numeracy strategies and activities in lessons and unit plans.
+Continuing to embed NCEA Level 1 changes.
+Increasing use of EdPotential to Identify students at risk of not achieving Mentors (including Māori and Pasifika Mentor) to identify and support students.
+Providing CAA workshops for students who have yet to achieve in Literacy and Numeracy.
+Continue to develop the gifted and talented programme, including NZ Scholarship.
+Appoint an Attendance Mentor to work with Chronically Absent and late students.
+Enhancing the PLD culture of the school to support teacher growth and the development of their teaching practice, to ensure teaching and learning excellence continues to evolve.
+Continuing to delivering a relevant and coherent staff PLD programme that builds on and extends our understanding of: Literacy strategies (led by Kāhui Ako With-in School Lead).
 Universal Design for Learning.
 Student agency.
-Culturally sustainable and relational pedagogies (including MoE supported Talanoa Ako).
+Culturally sustainable and relational.
 Use of ICT and evolving ICTs (such as AI).
-Providing PLD for the Pastoral team to use EdPotential to allow identification and early intervention.
-Review the Teaching Excellence at Rongotai College model.
+Continue to provide PLD for the Pastoral team to use EdPotential to allow identification and early intervention.
+Continue to promote staff uptake of relevant external PLD.